How DNA and an old glove helped police catch accused Boston serial rapist

 The crimes

-Between 2007 and 2008, police investigated a series of four different rapes that occured involving women in downtown Boston.
+Between 2007 and 2008, police investigated a series of four different sex crimes that occured involving women in downtown Boston.

 The victims described being threatened or tricked by a male assailant.